ezhong0/aiassistant/README.md

 ## 🎯 **Vision Statement**

-A sophisticated, voice-controlled AI assistant platform that demonstrates **architecture-first development** with clear boundaries, continuous validation, and AI-assisted implementation.
+A sophisticated, AI-powered Slack assistant platform that demonstrates **architecture-first development** with clear boundaries, continuous validation, and AI-assisted implementation.
 This platform serves as a reference implementation for building complex, maintainable applications with AI collaboration.

 ## 🏗️ **Architecture Overview**